-The petroleum business uses a crude oil purchasing intermediary, Vitol, to purchase the majority of its non-gathered crude oil inventory for the Coffeyville refinery, and as of August 2012, the Wynnewood refinery, which allows it to take title to and price its crude oil at locations in close proximity to the refineries, as opposed to the crude oil origination point, reducing its risk associated with volatile commodity prices by shortening the commodity conversion cycle time.
+The petroleum business uses a crude oil purchasing intermediary, Vitol, to purchase the majority of its nongathered crude oil inventory for the refineries, which allows it to take title to and price its crude oil at locations in close proximity to the refineries, as opposed to the crude oil origination point, reducing its risk associated with volatile commodity prices by shortening the commodity conversion cycle time.
 The commodity conversion cycle time refers to the time elapsed between raw material acquisition and the sale of finished goods.
 In addition, the petroleum business seeks to reduce the variability of commodity price exposure by engaging in hedging strategies and transactions that will serve to protect gross margins as forecasted in the annual operating plan.
 Accordingly, the petroleum business uses commodity derivative contracts to economically hedge future cash flows (i.e., gross margin or crack spreads) and product inventories.
 With regard to its hedging activities, the petroleum business may enter into, or have entered into, derivative instruments which serve to:

-- lock in or fix a percentage of the anticipated or planned gross margin in future periods when the derivative market offers commodity spreads that generate positive cash flows; - hedge the value of inventories in excess of minimum required inventories; and - manage existing derivative positions related to change in anticipated operations and market conditions.
+- lock in or fix a percentage of the anticipated or planned gross margin in future periods when the derivative market offers commodity spreads that generate positive cash flows; - hedge the value of inventories in excess of minimum required inventories; and - manage existing derivative positions related to a change in anticipated operations and market conditions.